python/cpython/Doc/library/importlib.rst

    The boolean indicating whether or not the module's ``origin`` attribute refers to a locatable resource.
-   It is ``True`` for packages run from the file system, imported modules and modules run from the module namespace.
-   It is ``False`` for imported namespace packages, imported built-in modules, imported frozen modules and modules dynamically created in code.
+   It is ``True`` for packages run from the file system, imported modules and modules run from the module namespace and ``False`` for imported namespace packages, imported built-in modules and imported frozen modules.
    It is not set for non-package modules run from the file system and non-package modules run from standard input.